-Cameron joined the Board in November 2017 and his biography will appear soon
+Oliver joined the board in February 2018 his biography will be appear soon

 Catherine currently works as communications manager at Aberdeen Foyer, a charity and social enterprise which works to alleviate and prevent youth homelessness and unemployment in the north-east of Scotland.